-This is a guide covering dynamic range on a camera.
+This is a guide covering dynamic range in photography.

 Table of Contents